AdaCore/learn/content/courses/advanced-ada/parts/data_types/strings.rst

 :ada:`Rec` type.

-:ada:`'Image` attribute for task and protected types
+:ada:`Image` attribute for task and protected types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We can also apply the :ada:`'Image` attribute to protected objects and tasks:
+We can also apply the :ada:`Image` attribute to protected objects and tasks:

 .. code:: ada run_button project=Courses.Advanced_Ada.Data_Types.Strings.Image_Attribute.Protected_Task_Image